CudaText-addons/cuda_spell_checker/readme/readme.txt

 - "Select language": Shows menu-dialog to choose one of installed spelling dictionaries.
 - "Configure": Edit settings file (it has the INI format).
-- "Configure events": Open dialog to configure events of plugin: on_open and on_change_slow.
+- "Configure events": Open dialog to configure events: 'Check spelling when opening files' and Check spelling while editing (after pause).
   It writes to the file "settings/plugins.ini".